ozbe/companyNews/README.md

 Follow the setup and deploy steps in [Terraform Setup](/terraform/README.md#setup-and-deploy) to setup the `training` envrionment.

+Don't forget to `cd ./terraform` from the project root for the terraform setup!

 We will talk about [production](#production) later.

-Don't forget to `cd ./terraform` from the project roor for the terraform setup!

 ## kubectl